lawy623/SVS/README.md

 <img src="figs/3.jpg" width="1000" height="1000" />

-- We provide the quantative results on KITTI Eigen Test Set (697 imgs).
+- We provide the quantitative results on KITTI Eigen Test Set (697 imgs).
 Download it [here](https://drive.google.com/file/d/1IBUU7qj9yZ0QybKwG3ETfsFm96q_Ibax).

 ### Citation
 Please cite our paper if you find it useful for your work: